 Thank you, Curtis.
-Just to add on exactly what Curtis just said, which is I totally agree with obviously.
-What's important in the architecture here is the criticality of the relationship strategically and tactically over time, both as an anchor customer and as a critical existential supplier.
-And building an architecture that protected that in a durable way and I would argue that contractual relationships are healthy, but not in and of themselves, by themselves, anywhere close to the same durability thinking in the very, very long term, over time, cannot be accomplished just through a transactional agreement structure.

-So, I think, based - with that in mind, it is really, really important to understand that this unlocks and unleashes without taking risk on the customer or the supplier side of the relationship in an enduring way.
+Just to add on exactly what Curtis just said, which I totally agree with, obviously, what's important in the architecture here is the criticality of the relationship strategically and tactically over time, both as an anchor customer and as a critical existential supplier and building an architecture that protected that in a durable way.
+And I would argue that contractual relationships are healthy, but not in and of themselves, by themselves, anywhere close to the same durability, thinking in the very, very long term, over time, cannot be accomplished just through a transactional or agreement structure.
+So I think, with that in mind, it's really, really important to understand that this unlocks and unleashes without taking risk on the customer or the supplier side of the relationship in an enduring way.

 Okay.
-So, with respect to unlock and unleash, correct me if I've got this wrong, but it's predominantly related to the valuation arbitrage of the differences between CPG companies and the more pure-based pork meat producers.
-Is that statement correct that that's predominantly the unlock and unleash portion of it?
-And if it isn't and there's more organic and margin opportunities associated with separation, will that result in an increase in that 14% to 16% that we'll see somehow [ph] rooted to the individual (00:59:59)...
+So, with respect to unlock and unleash, correct me if I've got this wrong, but it's predominantly related to the valuation arbitrage of the differences between CPG companies and the more pure-based meat producers.
+Is that statement correct?
+That's predominantly the unlock/unleash portion of it?
+And if it isn't, and there's more organic and margin opportunities associated with the separation, will that result in an increase in that 14% to 16% that we'll see somehow either through individual-

-Well, what you've just described is the unlock portion, but that's not the unleash portion.
-The unleash portion is - and this is going to - Dennis has today stewardship over a highly differentiated, very unique, and I would argue unprecedented in its performance as a fresh pork business.
-His opportunities for growth are limited today being part of the Maple Leaf supply chain for obvious reasons.

-Unleashed means that he has, over a long period of time, countless opportunities, inorganic and organic, to expand that and leverage those - that uniqueness in the marketplace that he just simply would not be able to do as part of the Maple Leaf supply chain when he's just a supplier of Maple Leaf Foods.
+What you've just described is the unlock portion, but that's not the unleash portion.
+The unleash portion is Dennis has, today, stewardship over a highly differentiated, very unique, and I would argue unprecedented in its performance as a fresh pork business.
+His opportunities for growth are limited today being part of the Maple Leaf supply chain, for obvious reasons.
+Unleashed means that he has, over a long period of time, countless opportunities, inorganic and organic, to expand that and leverage that uniqueness in the marketplace that he just simply would not be able to do as part of the Maple Leaf supply chain when he's just a supplier of Maple Leaf Foods.
 And that's the unleash portion.
-It's very exciting future.
-I'm proud to be a shareholder of that future over a very long period of time, and I think there's extraordinary opportunities to leverage that strength that aren't available to us today.
+It's a very exciting future, I'm proud to be a shareholder of that future over a very long period of time, and I think there are extraordinary opportunities to leverage that strength that aren't available to us today.
+Vishal Shreedhar - Analyst, National Bank Financial